 In some cases we are able to offer a Deferred Payment Arrangement.
 Under a Deferred Payment Arrangement we are able to defer charging for our services until the end of a matter if you have security for the costs, or if it is clear that you will ultimately recover an interest in an estate or trust from which the costs can be met.

 "No win no fee" or "No win low fee"

 In some cases we are able to provide our services on a "no win no fee" or "no win low fee" basis, also known as Conditional Fee Agreements.
 It is important to note that only cases that have a reasonable prospect of success will be eligible to be dealt with on this basis.
 In these cases a success fee is applied in addition to the normal rates, if the matter is successful and no fee (or the low fee) if the matter is unsuccessful.
-Under the new court rules that success fee cannot be recovered from the other parties so these arrangements have become less attractive for clients, who often prefer one of the other funding options available.
+Under the new court rules, a success fee cannot be recovered from the other parties, so these arrangements have become less attractive for clients, who often prefer on of the other funding options.

 You may have insurance that covers legal expenses for certain types of claim.
 You should check to see whether you have insurance for legal expenses attached to any of your household buildings and contents insurance, motor insurance or even certain bank or credit card services.

 It may be possible for you to take out an insurance policy to cover your fees and/or any adverse costs order made against you, and therefore to protect you from having to pay costs and disbursements if you become involved in court proceedings and lose.
 The policy may also cover your own costs and disbursements and indeed the insurance premium itself (in addition to the other side’s costs) should you lose.
 However, under the new court rules the premium cannot be recovered from the other parties so this is an expense you will incur if successful, as a cost of bringing the claim.